Get Task List: task.items.getlist

 echo '</PRE>';

-To limit the load on pagination, a limit of 50 tasks has been imposed.
+To limit the load on pagination, a restriction of 50 tasks has been imposed.